- Installing and Setting up CET Developer

 Tool for building. uploading, and publishing extensions.

-Helps find crashes and other problems by running CET Designer in auto-pilot mode.
+Helps find crashes and other problems by running CET in auto-pilot mode.

 Bug Report Viewer, Translation Tool, COP Debugger, etc.